johngage/JB1/content/01_overviewJG.md

 `not_numbered: true` will prevent Jupyter Book from numbering the pages in that chapter).

 Each item in the YAML file points to a single content file.
-The links should be **relative to the `/content/` folder and with no extension.**
+The links should be **relative to the `/content/` folder and with no extension, no .md or .ipynb.**

-For example, in the example above there is a file in `mybookname/content/features/notebooks.ipynb`.
+For example, in the example above there is a file in `JBook1/content/features/notebooks.ipynb`.
 The TOC entry that points to this file is here:

 ```yaml